practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 So what happens at the LLM's when the Forth or Factor compiler emits an error message like this: "The input quotations to 'if*' do not all leave the stack at the same height" ?

 Literally, "digging deeper" into the stack with more _drop's_ and words like this, only to push their proposed solutions further away from a real solution.

+By the way: words are functions in other languages (basically).

 <br/>

-Otherwise, there could be more informative and non-trivial **source code examples** in the official documentation.
+Otherwise, there could be more informative and non-trivial **source code examples** in the [official documentation](https://docs.factorcode.org/content/article-handbook.html).
 Looking into the repository with the source code of a (demanding) programming language has its limits.

 <br/>